On the asymptotic profile of solutions to semilinear damped wave equations with critical nonlinearities

-More extended, Michihisa \cite{Michihisa2021} discovered the higher-order asymptotic behavior of solution to problem (\ref{Main.Eq.3}) in the $L^2$ framework for any spatial dimension $n$ by using some tools including Taylor series expansion and Faà di Bruno’s formula.
-Takeda \cite{Takeda2015} found the higher-order asymptotic behavior of solution to problem (\ref{Main.Eq.3}) in $L^q$ framework for some $q\in (1,\ity)$ and concluded that the effect of $u_{tt}$ in (\ref{Main.Eq.3}) is not negligible for the third-order expansion.
+Furthermore, Michihisa \cite{Michihisa2021} discovered the higher-order asymptotic behavior of the solution to (\ref{Main.Eq.3}) in the $L^2$ framework for any spatial dimension $n$ by using some tools, including Taylor series expansion and Faà di Bruno’s formula.
+Takeda \cite{Takeda2015} found the higher-order asymptotic behavior of solution to (\ref{Main.Eq.3}) in the $L^q$ framework for some $q\in (1,\ity)$ and concluded that the effect of $u_{tt}$ in (\ref{Main.Eq.3}) is not negligible for the third-order expansion.